eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

    required.
 2. Using the `OpenId4VciManager.issueDocumentByOffer` or `OpenId4VciManager.issueDocumentByOfferUri`
    methods, when an OpenId4VCI offer is given.
-3. Using the `issueDocumentByConfigurationIdentifier` method, when the document's configuration identifier is known.
+3. Using the `issueDocumentByConfigurationIdentifiers` method, when the document's configuration identifier is known.
 The configuration identifiers can be retrieved from the issuer's metadata, using the `getIssuerMetadata` method.